Medical Device Monitoring Solution Connects to the Internet of Things (IoT) to Deliver High-Quality Neonatal Healthcare Where It’s Needed Most

 Monnit IoT technologies are featured in a connected system that monitors life-sustaining neonatal medical devices to help ensure they provide proper and timely care.
 Read the whole story about this project in the case study.

 “It’s an honor to win this prestigious award,” said Nick Mecham, Monnit VP of Business Development.
-“It’s gratifying to have our IoT sensing solutions and cloud-based software involved in such an important project to help reduce the vulnerabilities experienced by newborns in these countries.
+“It’s gratifying to see IoT sensing solutions and cloud-based software involved in such an important project to help reduce the vulnerabilities experienced by newborns in these countries.
 We dedicate this award to the healthcare professionals worldwide leading this mission and the organizations that support them.”

 Monnit won the IoT Global Award after being recognized as a finalist with 10 other international IoT companies in the Connected Health or Wearable Tech category.
 The IoT Global Awards are organized by WeKnow Media Ltd—the owner of award-winning IoT, high-tech, and telecom media—and are known as the industry’s benchmark for excellence in IoT, honoring the most innovative IoT companies and products.
 More than 150 entries were submitted this year across 11 IoT industry categories.